Specialist NHS Clinics

 Upcoming Clinic Dates

-Please do not arrange any travel to a clinic unless a place has been offered you via an Invite letter from the clinic administrator.
+Please note that these dates are provisional and are subject to change.
+Please do not make plans to come to a clinic unless a place has been offered to you via an invite letter from the clinic administrator or the Wolfram Syndrome Family Coordinator has been in contact with you about attending.